orchidsoftware/orchid.software/docs/en/hig/philosophy.md

 Designed for adaptability, Orchid can be used effectively on both mobile devices and desktop computers.
 The app provides complete information without any clipping, ensuring a seamless transition between devices and a consistent user experience.

-Orchid prioritizes simplicity by limiting the addition of extraneous features.
-It's crucial to recognize that each new feature carries a cost, including:
+Orchid places a strong emphasis on simplicity by being selective about adding new features.
+It is essential to understand that each new feature brings with it consequences, such as:

 * Slower app performance and increased resource consumption
 * A cluttered interface that becomes more difficult to use